d-bl/MAE-gf/docs/snowflakes.md

 On this page several snowflake-grounds are collected.

 ### Binche Snowflake
-picture to follow.
-For the Binche spiders see page [Spiders](https://github.com/MAETempels/MAE-gf/wiki/Spiders)
+Picture to follow.
+For the Binche spiders see page [Spiders](https://github.com/MAETempels/MAE-gf/wiki/Spiders).
 > [binche snowflake][ex-sn-bin]

 ### Little Snowflake